 After the battery has been recharged, the battery should also be tested to see if it is capable of holding a charge.
 This can be done with a hand-held electronic battery tester or a conventional load tester.
 The tester will tell you if the battery is good or bad.
 NOTE: Load testers require the battery to be fully charged for accurate test results.
 By comparison, most electronic testers will give reliable test results even if the battery is not fully charged.
 If the battery fails a load test, it needs to be replaced.

-Average car battery life is only about four to five years, and can be as little as three years in really hot climates (like Arizona and Florida).
-So if your battery is more than four or five years old, chances are it has reached the end of its useful service life and needs to be replaced, if it is not holding a charge and the charging system is working normally.
+The average service life of a wet cell lead-acid car battery is only about four to five years, and can be as little as three years in really hot climates (like Arizona and Florida).
+AGM batteries are better and typically last 6 or more years.
+So if you have a conventional wet cell battery that is more than four or five years old, chances are it has reached the end of its useful service life and needs to be replaced if it is not accepting or holding a charge (and the charging system is working normally).

 If your car battery is less than six years old and tests okay, and the charging system is working normally, your battery may be running down because of a key-off current drain.